jtao/dswebinar/README.md

 # TAMIDS Data Science Webinar Series
-The Texas A&M Institute of Data Science hosts a series of five TAMIDS Data Science Webinars between Oct 15 and Oct 29, 2019.
+The Texas A&M Institute of Data Science hosts a series of five Data Science Webinars between Oct 15 and Oct 29, 2019.

 The webinars introduce the fundamentals of Data Science through hands-on computation with python and Jupyter notebooks.
 The webinars are open to students, faculty, researchers and other employees of the Texas A&M University system.